Top business motivational speakers for leadership success. Why?

 Know yourself and know your employees’ strengths

-The way people can deal with a task can differ vastly from another simply because people’s thinking processes are so different.
+The way different people can deal with a task can differ vastly simply because people’s thinking processes are so different.
 Focus on building on your employees’ strengths and maximize their performance.
-The Gallup Strengths Center offers a great test which employees can take to identify their best qualities and how to utilize those strengths the best.
+The Gallup Strengths Center offers a great test which employees can take to identify their best qualities and how to best utilize those strengths.
 The Wall Street Journal mentioned this tool in February 2015 and reported that more than that 457 of the Fortune 500 use the Clifton StrengthsFinder tool for employee assessments to improve on its human capital practices.
 That is more than 90% of all the Fortune 500 companies.
 It is a tool that can open you to amazing new insights.